-In 2023, Delaware's annual unemployment rate of 4.0% was the 42nd lowest in the nation.
-In the surrounding states, Maryland's unemployment rate was 4th lowest at 2.1%; Pennsylvania's unemployment rate tied for 30th lowest at 3.4%; New Jersey's unemployment rate was 47th lowest at 4.4%; and New York's unemployment rate of 4.2% tied for 44th lowest in the nation.
-From 2013 to 2020, Delaware's annual unemployment rate was lower than the United States except for 2017, when Delaware's rate was 0.1% higher than the U.S. unemployment rate.
-Since 2021, Delaware's unemployment rate remained above the U.S. unemployment rate.
+In 2024, Delaware's annual unemployment rate of 3.7% was tied with two other states (Idaho and Missouri) for 28th lowest in the nation.
+Among the surrounding states, Maryland's unemployment rate was tied with five other states for the 7th lowest at 3.0%; Pennsylvania's unemployment rate, 3.6%, tied with three other states for 24th lowest; New York's unemployment rate ranked in a three-way tie for 38th lowest in the nation at 4.3%; and New Jersey's unemployment rate was tied with one other state for 43rd lowest at 4.5%.
+From 2014 to 2020, Delaware's annual unemployment rate was lower than the United States' rate in each year except for 2017, when Delaware's rate equaled the U.S. unemployment rate at 4.4%.
+From 2021 to 2023, Delaware's annual unemployment rate was above the U.S. unemployment rate, but Delaware's rate shifted lower than the U.S. rate in 2024.